kwabenasapong/openpldoc/manual/source/creating_service.rst

 Using the Media Timer
 ---------------------

 The media timer is used when you have a media file in your service manager and you would like it to start and/or stop at a specified time.

-The media timer is only available when you are using Phonon as your default player.
+**Note:** The media timer is only available when you are using Phonon as your default player.
 Please check your media configuration here :menuselection:`Settings --> Configure OpenLP --> Media`.
 Configure your player using Phonon with these instructions. :ref:`media_configure`.

 After adding your media file to the :ref:`creating_service` you can mouseover your file and the popup will show you the play time "Length" in hours, minutes and seconds.

-**Note:** The media timer is not available using Webkit and only works with some media file types.

 .. image:: pics/service_media_timer.png